omussell/homelab/design/implementation.md

 - the control machine can connect securely to the server
 - works in the absence of a SSH CA or DNS for validating via a third party

+Alternative method, use a SSH CA on the control machine

+Generate a SSH CA certificate on the control machine, and sign the hsot key of the control machine Distribute the SSH CA cert onto the image

+- ssh-keygen -A
+- mkdir ~/ca
+- cd ~/ca
+- ssh-keygen -f ~/server_ca -t ed25519 -N ""
+- ssh-keygen -s ~/server_ca -I CertAuth -h -n wintermute /etc/ssh/ssh_host_ed25519_key.pub
+-

+after host keys are generated using ssh-keygen -A, they need to be saved onto the root filesystem to persist across reboots, otherwise they clear out

+**or**

+instead of doing all of the above, provision the new vm, then connect to it using ssh -o StrictHostKeyChecking=no

 StrictHostKeyChecking vs VerifyHostKeyDNS Problem:
 ---